Global summary

 Maldives

-As of March 2025, a total of 220 cases of dengue have been reported compared to 385 cases during the same period in 2024.
+In 2025, as of 30 April, a total of 347 cases of dengue have been reported compared to 641 cases during the same period in 2024.
+A total of 3,294 cases were reported in the entirety of 2024.
+No chikungunya or Zika reports.

 Nepal